 Introductory Practical Philosophy

-Enrol today for the summer term, beginning Monday 27th April.
+Enrol today for the summer term, starting Monday 27th April.

 - Over ten weekly sessions you’ll consider philosophical ideas and questions relevant to all our lives